 If the alarm keeps sounding at regular intervals, a leak may be present.
-Contact your dealer or an LP gas service center to have the problem corrected before using the LP system again.
+Turn off the main LP tank valve and contact your dealer or an LP gas service center to have the problem corrected before using the LP system again.